INCEPTdk/adaptr/README.md

 #> 35                mae_te       NA     NA      NA       NA       NA
 #> 36                   idp   98.350  0.276   0.297   97.800   98.900
 ```

+Again, simulations may be saved and reloaded using the `path` argument.

 Similarly, overall trial statuses for the scenario with differences are
 visualised: